Breast Implant Choices -7 Options for Implant Surgery

 Another factor to consider when getting Implants is where your Surgeon will place them in relation to existing breast tissues.
 There are three common approaches for Breast Implant placement.

-Each of these methods offers a different type of result, and Dr Wyten will be able to suggest the best-practice Breast Implant approach for your goals, depending on your skin, body composition, existing breast tissues, lifestyle and desired outcomes.
+Each of these methods offers a different type of result, and Dr Wyten will be able to suggest the best-practice Breast Implant approach for your goals, depending on your; skin, body composition, existing breast tissues, lifestyle and the outcome you desire.
 Remember, getting good results depends on a variety of aspects of your surgery.
 It’s important to plan the surgery carefully but also to follow pre-surgery and post-surgery instructions, not to smoke, but to eat well, rest, not exercise or do too much too early, and to understand the healing and recovery processes and time frames.
 These can ALL vary and all surgery has risks.

 Submuscular (Implant Placement)